 - The core of FumeFX's simulation technology is VoxelFlow - an application independent solver that is capable of simulating gaseous fluids.
-It runs both on 32-bit and 64-bit Windows.

 - VoxelFlow is based on solving physically based incompressible Euler equations (mass and momentum conservation) using techniques that are production-proven.
 It is also a voxel-based fluid dynamics simulator, which means that it divides space into cubes called voxels.
 Each voxel represents one unit of a gaseous medium with properties such as velocity, temperature, amount of fuel or smoke, and so on.